floAfentaki/Support-Vector-Machine-Circuits-Targeting-Printed-Electronics/Compact-And-Highly-Accurate-Printed-Sequential-SVMs_ISCAS2025/README.md

 ## 🏛️ Architecture Overview
 <img src="docs/sequential_svm-idx.png" alt="Architecture Overview" width="800">

+> **Note:** The designs in the `FinalDesigns` folder are improved versions of those originally presented in our paper, incorporating refinements based on feedback and further development.

 ## 📖 Cite Us
 If you found this work useful, please cite: